MODUS OPERANDI of FUROCOUMARINS

 Pyrimidines with but a 6-membered ring, whilst both Guanine and Adenine are Purines (with fused pyrimidine and imidazole rings).
 In the coding part of DNA specific Purines pair up with specific Pyrimidines.
-Thus Cytosine is paired up (by three hydrogen bonds) with Guanine, and similarly Adenine with Thymine (but in the latter instance by only two hydrogen bonds) with Thymine.
+Thus Cytosine is paired up (by three hydrogen bonds) with Guanine, and similarly Adenine with Thymine (but in the latter instance by only two hydrogen bonds).
 [In RNA, another pyrimidine,

 Uracil, takes the place of Thymine, and pairs with Adenine].

 THYMINE and THYMINE DIMERS

-Of those four, Thymine readily dimerizes under the action of ultraviolet light, either with a bridging
+Of those four, Thymine readily dimerizes under the action of ultraviolet light, either by way of a bridging

 cyclobutane linkage, or with just a single bond between the two Thymine units.
-Two molecules of Thymine sited in close proximity on the DNA will even dimerize when in-situ when on the DNA, and when it does so, can cause havoc by preventing the proper reading or copying of the DNA (for example, when constructing proteins for example) or copying of the DNA.
+Two molecules of Thymine sited in close proximity on the DNA will even dimerize when in-situ when on the DNA, and when it does so, can cause havoc by preventing the proper reading or copying of the DNA (for example, when constructing proteins).

 DNA ADDUCTS WITH FUROCOUMARINS

-Furocoumarins have highly reactive double bonds on both the Furan ring and the Lactone ring which are excited by any incident ultraviolet light - for example by sunlight.
-When furocoumarins enter skin cells (such as may occur when touching Hogweed or Giant Hogweed) those furanocoumarins are then activated by UV light in sunlight and they will form similar links with Thymine in DNA.
-The furocoumarins can bond a thymine molecule in one of two differing positions.
-Mono-Adduct A shows the thymine bonding to the coumarin part, whilst Mono-Adduct B shows it bonding to the furan ring of the furocoumarin.
-The R- shows where the Thymine bonds to the DNA molecule which is not shown (they are enormously long).
+Furocoumarins have highly reactive double bonds on both the Furan ring and the Lactone ring and which are excited by any incident ultraviolet light - for example by sunlight.
+When furocoumarins enter skin cells (such as may occur when touching Hogweed or especially Giant Hogweed) those furanocoumarins are then activated by the impinging ultraviolet light when the furocoumarins will form similar links with Thymine within DNA.
+The furocoumarins can bond with a thymine molecule in one of two differing positions on the molecule.
+Mono-Adduct A shows the thymine bonding to the coumarin part of the molecule, whilst Mono-Adduct B shows it bonding to the furan ring of the furocoumarin.
+The R- shows where the Thymine moiety shown in red bonds to the DNA molecule which is not shown (they are enormously long).